The hidden logic of why people do what they do

 How much bandwidth do you actually have right now?

 Sleep, stress, hormones, whether you've eaten.
 Yes, you already know this.
 Thank you.
 Revolutionary.
-The problem is Barry filed "state matters" under "handled" years ago, and meanwhile you're making important decisions at 11pm on four hours of sleep.
+The problem is your ego filed "state matters" under "handled" years ago, and meanwhile you're making important decisions at 11pm on four hours of sleep.
 State doesn't add to your problems - it multiplies them.
 And the most dangerous part: when you're depleted, your dark thoughts don't feel like symptoms.
 They feel like clarity.

 "Your dark epiphanies at 2 AM are probably just your brain running out of gas."